bahrus/be-observing/README.md

 > 1.  *be-calculating* only accepts one "statement" of observables, and hands everything over "cleanly" to JavaScript at that point.
 > 2. A single *be-observing* enhancement, in contrast, is much more declarative.
 It can work with multiple statements / grouped dependencies and provides more avenues to avoid requiring a scripting expression to go along with it, resorting to script expressions as a last resort, and a little less elegantly.
 >
-> *be-observing* also overlaps quite a bit with [be-bound](https://github.com/bahrus/be-bound).  be-bound provides two way binding, whereas be-observing only one way.
+> *be-observing* also overlaps quite a bit with [be-bound](https://github.com/bahrus/be-bound).  be-bound provides two way binding, whereas be-observing only binds one way.
 But in cases where be-bound is binding to a read only element, that binding also becomes one way.
 So be-bound may serve the purpose just fine.
 But be-observing, because it is one way, can take more liberties with how the binding takes place, so it is more customizable.

 # Enhancements